 The cause of your spermatocele may not be known.
 Trauma, blockage, infection, or inflammation in your scrotum may increase your risk.

 How is a spermatocele diagnosed and treated?

 - To diagnose a spermatocele, your healthcare provider will feel your testicles and other parts of your scrotum.
-He will check for lumps and pain.
-He may use an ultrasound if you have a lump to see if it is a spermatocele cyst.
+They will check for lumps and pain.
+They may use an ultrasound if you have a lump to see if it is a spermatocele cyst.
 Spermatoceles are sometimes found during a routine physical exam by a healthcare provider.

 What is a testicular self-exam?